 - Making use of events in a creative fashion.
 Showcase your product through interactive methods.
 Some of them include video explainers and AR (augmented reality).

-With increased product exposure comes a stronger trust from customers.
+With increased product exposure comes stronger trust from customers.
 There are different platforms that allow them to interact with the necessary support that leads to brand satisfaction.

 Improves Return on Investment (ROI)